AlenKrishna2012/Wifi-extender-with-node-mcu-esp8266-/README.md

 Deletes /wifi.txt and Reboots ESP then starts fresh AP mode

 ## 💡 LED Indications
-LED          GPIO            Status
-power        GPIO 2          ON = Power OK
-Connection   GPIO 16         Blinking = Connecting
-Connection LED
-GPIO 16
-Solid = Connected + NAT Active
+The **Power LED turns ON** as soon as the ESP8266 is powered, indicating that the device is receiving power and has started successfully.

+The **Connection LED blinks continuously** while the ESP8266 is scanning for available Wi-Fi networks or trying to connect to the selected Wi-Fi network.

+The **Connection LED turns ON (steady)** when the ESP8266 successfully connects to the target Wi-Fi network and internet routing is active.

+If **the Connection LED keeps blinking for a long time**, it indicates that the Wi-Fi connection has failed or the entered password is incorrect.

+When the device is reset from the web interface, **both LEDs briefly turn OFF**, and the ESP8266 restarts to factory Wi-Fi settings.
-⚠️ Built-in LED logic may be inverted on some boards.
+### ⚠️ Built-in LED logic may be inverted on some boards.

-🔧 Hardware Required
+## 🔧 Hardware Required
 ESP8266 (NodeMCU / ESP-12E / ESP-12F)

 USB cable

 Stable 5V power supply

 Optional LEDs + resistors

-⚙️ Arduino IDE Settings (IMPORTANT)
+## ⚙️ Arduino IDE Settings (IMPORTANT)
-Correct settings are critical for NAT to work.
+### Correct settings are critical for NAT to work.
 Copy code

 Board           : NodeMCU 1.0 (ESP-12E Module)